As Seahawks head into free agency, quarterback is the biggest question mark

 What is the timeline for free agency?

 First, a quick refresher on how this works.
-Beginning Monday at 9 a.m. teams can officially begin negotiating with the agents of players whose contracts run out on Wednesday and become unrestricted free agents.
-While contracts cannot be signed until the new league year begins Wednesday at 1 p.m., many top players will reach agreements quickly once the negotiating period begins, the so-called first phase of free agency.
+Beginning at 9 a.m.
+Monday, teams can officially begin negotiating with the agents of players whose contracts run out Wednesday and become unrestricted free agents.
+While contracts cannot be signed until the new league year begins at 1 p.m.
+Wednesday, many top players will reach agreements quickly once the negotiating period begins, the so-called first phase of free agency.

 Who are Seattle’s free agents?